Artificial intelligence: Bad actors

+Authoritarian governance

-AI tools make it easier for authoritarian governments to efficiently control their citizens in several ways.
+AI tools make it easier for governments to efficiently control their citizens and can increase digital authoritarianism and political repression.
 Face and voice recognition allow widespread surveillance.
 Machine learning, operating this data, can classify potential enemies of the state and prevent them from hiding.
 Recommendation systems can precisely target propaganda and misinformation for maximum effect.
 Deepfakes and generative AI aid in producing misinformation.
-Advanced AI can make authoritarian centralized decision-making more competitive than liberal and decentralized systems such as markets.
+Advanced AI can make authoritarian centralised decision-making more competitive than liberal and decentralised systems such as markets.
 It lowers the cost and difficulty of digital warfare and advanced spyware.
-All these technologies have been available since 2020 or earlier—AI facial recognition systems are already being used for mass surveillance in China.
+AI facial recognition systems are already being used for mass surveillance in China.

-There are many other ways in which AI is expected to help bad actors, some of which can not be foreseen.
-For example, machine-learning AI is able to design tens of thousands of toxic molecules in a matter of hours.